namubiru32/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-task 1; to print the last digit of the number stored in the variable number. task 2; printing ascii alphabet. task 3; a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
+task 1; to print the last digit of the number stored in the variable number. task 2; printing ascii alphabet. task 3; a program that prints the ASCII alphabet, in lowercase, not followed by a new line. task 4; a program that prints all numbers from 0 to 98 in decimal and in hexadecimal.